dmitriilezine/AzureSecurityBootCamp/labs/day2-labs/day2-vm-encryption.md

 0. Shut down both DC VMs.
 In Azure Portal, select DC1 and DC2 VMs and click on Shutdown.
 This will deallocate the disks from a VM.
 1. Next you need to export disk to a location where you can mount it.
 2. Since disks are very large size (data disks in this case are 2GB, OS disks are 127GB), you do not want copy it down from Azure to your device.
 Instead you will need to use Azure VM to access it.
-3. In Azure VM, logon to Azure portal, select the disk "DC10-data-disk1" for DC1 and "DC20-data-disk1" for DC2, click Disk Export, click Generate URL and then click to download the disk to your VM.
+3. In Azure VM (created in Lab 1), logon to Azure portal, select the disk "DC10-data-disk1" for DC1 and "DC20-data-disk1" for DC2, click Disk Export, click Generate URL and then click to download the disk to your VM.
 Mount the disk.
 4. You can also use the following PowerShell to copy disk to your storage account (you'll need to create one)

 In Cloud Shell: